haihala/fig/README.md

 Returns:

 * file - bytes contents of the file if is file. doesn't matter elsewhere.
-* write - bool whether to write or delete
+* write - bool whether to write or delete, true is write, false is delete
 * folder - bool is path a folder or a file.
 * success status